-The humble capo is a simple device.
-It’s a clamp for your guitar’s strings designed to raise the pitch - a bit like putting the guitar’s nut at a higher fret.
-Capos are great for jamming in tricky sharp or flat key signatures, or when you need to transpose a song to a higher pitch and still use all the same shapes.
-It’s an essential item and whether you play acoustic guitar or electric guitar (or both!), we’d recommend every guitarist to invest in one of the best guitar capos in this round-up.
+The humble capo is an incredibly simple device.
+In the most basic terms, it’s a clamp for your guitar’s strings designed to raise the pitch – just like putting the guitar’s nut at a higher fret.
+The best guitar capos are the ideal tool to enable you to jam in tricky sharp or flat key signatures, or when you need to transpose a song to a higher pitch but still use the same chord shapes.
+The capo is a gigbag staple, and whether you play acoustic guitar or electric guitar (or both!), we recommend that everyone invests in one of the options in this guide.

-You’ll be spoilt for choice too with countless models available online!
-But how do you tell the cheap knock-offs from the best buys?
-Well, that’s where we come in, as we look at some of the very best capos available today and for any budget.
+When it comes to choice, you're absolutely spoiled, with a crazy number of models available to buy online for very little cash.
+But with so much choice, how do you tell the cheap knock-offs from the best buys?
+That’s where we come in, as we take a closer look at some of the best capos available today and for all budgets.

 - Speed up your tuning with our pick of the best guitar tuners

 - Up your plectrum game with the best guitar picks

 The G7th Performance 3 ART Guitar Capo came out a little while back and we’ve been mightily impressed with it so far.
 It’s reasonably lightweight, built to last and almost as quick to adjust as the mightily convenient quick-release spring-clamp design.
 The basics are more than covered here.

 You also get the benefit of the G7th’s Adaptive Radius Technology.
 You'll learn more on fretboard radiuses in our buying advice section, but suffice to say the G7th can be used with both flat and curved fretboards with only minimal tuning compromises.
 Striking a fine balance between simplicity, ease of use and overall quality, we’d happily empty our wallets for the G7th, despite the higher-than-average price tag.